Danna-Lopez-M/Second_Integrative_Task_CyD1/README.md

 # Second_Integrative_Task_CyD1
-This repository was created to showcase the progress and development the second task of the course: Computing and Discrete Structures I of ICESI University
+This repository was created to showcase the progress and development of the second task of the course: Computing and Discrete Structures I of ICESI University

+##Team members
+* Nicolás Cardona
+* Danna Valentina
+* Juan Camilo Corrales Osvath A00366910